A Realistic Retelling of Journey to the West?

 Fig. 3 – A Taiwanese Rock Macaque (larger version).
 Originally found here.

 Placing Monkey’s past in a real world context opens the door to interesting possibilities in this adaptation.
 The novel describes him studying Buddho-Daoist arts under the Patriarch Subodhi in the Westernmost continent (i.e. India).
 But since Daoism didn’t exist in ancient India, he would have likely learned Hindo-Buddhist spiritual cultivation techniques and philosophy, thereby becoming a competent (albeit short-tempered and naughty) rishi.
 Therefore, he would know how to read and speak the Pali/Sanskrit language of the different Buddhist and Vedic texts that Xuanzang would come to study.
 One implication is that Sun would be able to help his master if any language or philosophical barriers popped up.
-This means that his assistance would indirectly contribute to Xuanzang’s later translation of Buddhist scriptures in China!
+This means that his assistance would contribute to Xuanzang’s later translation of Buddhist scriptures in China!

 2.1.
-Traveling to and Life in India
+Travel to and Life in India

 Xuanzang’s initial request to leave China was denied by the Tang court of Emperor Taizong.
 Undeterred, the monk traveled in secret towards the northwestern reaches of the empire in 629, eventually learning from a sympathetic official that he was to be arrested if caught (Brose, 2021, p.
 16).
 He would likely have come across Monkey just prior to leaving China.
 Remember that chapter 13 also refers to Five Elements Mountain as the “Mountain of Two Frontiers” (Liangjie shan, 兩界山), the eastern half belonging to the Middle Kingdom and the western half belonging to Turkic peoples (Dada, 韃靼; a.k.a.
 “Tartars“) (Wu & Yu, 2012, vol. 1, p.
 305).
 The Heavenly Mountain (Tianshan, 天山) (fig. 4) would therefore be a good spot for the trickster god’s earth prison as it stretches from Northwestern China into Central Asia.